Written by: Collette Cottingham; Anontropolis

 I am afraid of letting go.
 The fear cripples me.
 Letting go sounds simple to do, but it isn’t.

-When you grasp a rope it can be difficult to let go.
-If I let go someone could fall, or if I am hanging on for dear life then I could fall.
+When you grasps a rope it can be difficult to let go.
+If you let go someone could fall or if I am hanging on for dear life then I could fall.
 If you are on a team letting go will affect your teammates.
 It is paralyzing to let go when you are falling into the unknown.

 I held my grandpa’s hand.
 He wiped my tears and asked me to let him go.
 It was painful and difficult.
 I granted his wish and let him go.
 Letting Grandpa go is the first painful memory I have.